testpossessed/angular-cli-mock-api-seed/README.md

     "prestart": "npm install"
 ```

-The *client* script runs the angular app using the webpack dev server using the angular-cli *serve* command.
-Notice the parameter passed to the command this tells the webpack dev server to use *progy.config.json* to configure proxying of some requests.
+The *client* script runs the angular app in the webpack dev server using the angular-cli *serve* command.
+Notice the parameter passed to the command, this tells the webpack dev server to use *proxy.config.json* to configure proxying of some requests.
 We will look at this shortly.

-The *server* script changes to the *mock-server* folder in the repo and run *npm start*.
-This folder contains another package that contains the mock API server.
+The *server* script changes to the *mock-server* folder in the repo and runs *npm start*.
+This folder contains another package for the mock API server.
 We will look at this shortly.

 The *start* script has been modified from the default angular-cli generated script to run the two above mentioned scripts concurrently.